paulburpo/multitenant-adf/README.md

 ## Demo setup guidance

 ### Deploy Azure resources
 Please read and understand the entire step before trying to execute.
 All resources should be deployed to the same Azure region.
 Since this is a demo only, I would also recommend deploying to the same resource group.
+I recommend that you deploy using the supplied arm template located in this repository at __arm_template/resources-arm.json__ alternatively you can follow the steps below.

 1. Deploy source databases.
 For this demo I deployed three Azure SQL Databases with the sample database.
 These are all hosted from the same Logical SQL Server.
 I use the S2 tier during the demo but scale down to S1 when I am not actively using it.
 I also enable both SQL Authentication and Azure AD Authentication.
 The pipeline will use SQL Authentication so for ease of use I would use the same admin account for all of your databases.
 The best practice security wise would be to use a Managed Identity in Data Factory and grant access to SQL databases.
 Also make sure that your databsases are using a public endpoint for this demo.